sorecords/true_motion_blur/README.md

 Be careful:
-  - If you have folders named "\_True_Motion_Blur_tmp" or "TMB Output" in your project or render directory they will be DELETED, including all their subfolders and files in them!
+  - If you have folders named "\_True_Motion_Blur_tmp" or "TMB Output" in your project or render directory they will be completely DELETED from your computer, including all their subfolders and files in them!
   - If you have Image or Alpha Over nodes in your Compositor with name starting with "TMB" (e.g. "TMB_Mix") they will be also deleted!